conorfleming/conorfleming/content/home/about.md

 # Biography

-Conor Fleming is a mechanical engineer in the tunnel ventilation, fire and life safety team at Atkins, Epsom, UK.
-He has a research background in tidal energy.
+Conor Fleming is a mechanical engineer specialising in flow modelling, flow measurement, and ventilation design for road tunnels and metro systems.
+He holds a doctorate in fluid mechanics and is skilled in computational fluid dynamics.
+He has developed numerical tools for the prediction of fluid flow, vehicle emissions, heat transfer and for data management.
+He has managed tunnel flow measurement and tunnel ventilation system inspection works.